linode/terraform-provider-linode/docs/resources/instance.md

     * `window` - The window ('W0'-'W22') in which your backups will be taken, in UTC.
 A backups window is a two-hour span of time in which the backup may occur.
 For example, 'W10' indicates that your backups should be taken between 10:00 and 12:00.
 If you do not choose a backup window, one will be selected for you automatically.
 If not set manually, when backups are initially enabled this may come back as Scheduling until the window is automatically selected.

 * `placement_group` - Information about the Placement Group this Linode is assigned to.
-NOTE: Placement Groups may not currently be available to all users.

   * `id` - The ID of the Placement Group.